sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 **Insight**

-Product pricing plays a major role in revenue performance.
-High-priced products can generate top revenue even when they are not the highest in sales volume.
-This shows the importance of balancing pricing strategy and sales volume when evaluating product performance.
+Higher-priced products, such as Red Bull 12oz and premium K-Cup variants, generate top revenue even when they are not the highest in sales volume.
+Conversely, lower-priced products achieve high sales volumes but do not necessarily lead in revenue contribution.

+**Recommendation**
+Product performance should be evaluated using both pricing and volume metrics.
+Management should consider maintaining premium pricing for high-performing products while exploring upselling or margin optimization strategies for high-volume, low-revenue items.

 ### 7. Supplier Revenue Contribution